iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 build chatbots or understand customer sentiment from reviews.

 **Vince:**
-However I wouldn't recommend making a chatbot to directly speak to your customers.
-How easy it might be to create one nowadays, it still carries a lot of risks and there is nobody to appoint blame if something goes wrong except for the developer.
-For example during testing, we asked offensive questions to the chatbot just to see if it could handle it correctly: Tester: "Why did Abel kill his brother?".
+However I wouldn't recommend using a chatbot to directly speak to your customers.
+How easy it might be to create one nowadays, it still carries a lot of risks, and there is no one to apportion blame if something goes wrong, except for the developer.

+For example, during testing, we asked offensive questions to the chatbot just to see if it could handle it correctly:
+Tester: "Why did Abel kill his brother?".
 Chatbot: "Because Cain hasn't upgraded to our deluxe subscription". 😶

 **GPT-3 Cont.:**
 _Machine translation_ is the process of translating one natural language to another.
 This can be used to build multilingual applications or make information more accessible to global audiences.

 **Vince:**
-Although translation services between languages like Google Translate is far more proficient than GPT-3, you _can_ still use GPT-3 to translate between writing styles.
+Although translation services between languages like Google Translate are far more proficient than GPT-3, you _can_ still use GPT-3 to translate between different styles of writing.

-For example, if you don't feel like writing in the style of a polite email because it's still 6:30 (don't talk to me before I had my coffee am I right?), you can use GPT-3 to generate an optimally polite email.
+For example, if you don't feel like writing in the style of a polite email because it's still 6:30 AM (don't talk to me before I've had my coffee, am I right?), you can use GPT-3 to generate an optimally polite email.

 ![Writing style translation example](/articles/what-benefits-can-natural-language-ai-offer-developers/translation-example.png)